urgs/act/README.txt

    .alt
    .ala

-G.) you can remove/archive a complete thread, it makes sense to swich to another thread and not
+G.) you can remove/archive a complete thread, it makes sense to switch to another thread before
-    removing the current active thread.
+    with .as2 ..... or create a new on with .ant and not removing the current active thread.
     .aat thr-today

-...... play arraound
+...... play arround, try other things ....
-...... rm -rf ~/act    # delte all traces
+...... rm -rf ~/act    # delete all traces
 ...... repeat (B)
 ...... have fun